erikanagamine/autonomousdatabase/readme.md

 ![oracle cloud site!](images/88.png "oracle Cloud site")

-Make sure that you have select the right compartment (on the left), and then click on "
+Make sure that you have select the right compartment (on the left), and then click on "Create Instance"

 ![oracle cloud site!](images/89.png "oracle Cloud site")